Multiple Sclerosis

 The damage to myelin is thought to be caused by T-cells.
 T-cells are a branch of the adaptive immune system.
-Usually T-cells do not invade the central nervous system, but in multiple sclerosis some antecedent event (possibly infection) allows T-cells to gain access to the CNS.
-In genetically susceptible people these trapped T-cells "see" myelin as a foreign substance and attack it with resulting inflammation and scaring (in the brain, scaring is called "gliosis").
+T-cells do not normally invade the central nervous system, but in multiple sclerosis some antecedent event (possibly infection?) allows T-cells to gain access to the CNS.
+In genetically susceptible people these trapped T-cells "see" myelin as a foreign substance and attack it.
+The result is inflammation and scaring (in the brain, scaring is called "gliosis").

 Signs and Symptoms

-The classic case of a multiple sclerosis patient is multiple neurological complaints spaced out in time.
+The classic presentation of someone with multiple sclerosis is numerous neurological complaints spaced out in time.
 These neurological symptoms can be highly variable.
 Often times patients will have blurred vision or blindness if demyelination occurs at the optic nerve.
 This is known as optic neuritis and is a common feature in multiple sclerosis patients.

 In addition, weakness of an extremity can occur and can be partial (paresis) or complete (paralysis).
 Difficulty speaking and swallowing can occur, as can bowel and bladder incontinence.
-Sensory deficits such as numbness and tingling are also common symptoms.
+Sensory deficits like numbness and tingling are also common.
 If the cerebellum or spinocerebellar tracts in the spinal cord are involved loss of coordination can occur (ataxia).

 There are many other symptoms that can be seen in multiple sclerosis depending on which part of the central nervous system is involved.
-Ultimately, if a patient returns with several neurological complaints spaced out in time, then multiple sclerosis should be high on the list of possible diagnoses, and the patient should be referred to a neurologist who specializes in diagnosing multiple sclerosis.
+Ultimately, if a patient returns with several neurological complaints spaced out in time, then multiple sclerosis should be on the list of possible diagnoses.

 Diagnosis

 The diagnosis of multiple sclerosis is based on clinical and supporting laboratory evidence.
-There is no single test that can determine if you have the disease for sure, but there is a set of guidelines that can help the clinician determine if multiple sclerosis is the most likely diagnosis.
+There is no single test that can determine if it is present, but there is a set of guidelines that can help the clinician make the diagnosis, which include:

 (1) Signs and symptoms referable to the central nervous system.